 Explanation: Glycosidic bonds are the chemical connections between monosaccharide units in polysaccharides.
 Peptide bonds connect amino acids in proteins, phosphodiester bonds connect nucleotides in DNA and RNA, and hydrogen bonds are weaker interactions that stabilise the structure of molecules.

 Here is a table for all the topics from the chapter, which students have to study beyond the NCERT for NEET.
-Students can also go through the Class 11 Biology Chapter 9 Solutions to gain clarity.
+Students can also go through the NCERT Solutions for Class 11 Biology Chapter 9 - Biomolecules to gain clarity.

 Below are the chapter-wise solutions: